Bloc/android-source/milestone_00_welcome_to_android_development/03_basic_java/operations/README.md

 ## Operations

 Open your command prompt and `cd` into this README's directory (operations).
-In the src path is a file named Operations.java.
+In the src path is a file named `Operations.java`.
 Open it and fill in the portions of the code where the comments have indicated.

 When you've completed your work, test your code by compiling it with the following command: